Lake Atitlan Guatemala – All you need to know

 Where to sleep

 Panajachel is the place where you probably arrive in the area.
 It’s the biggest town with more shops, restaurants, and bars.
 Cafe’s on the waterfront offer amazing sunset views, so they’re perfect for a few drinks in the evening.
-Street vendors in Panajachel tend to be very persuasive and determined.
-Panajachel is especially busy on weekends when Guatemalans visit the region.
-Find great accommodation in Panajachel.
+Panajachel has a lively city center and it has the biggest market on the lake.
+We also visited Panajachel when we needed a supermarket.
+They basically sell the same stuff as the shops in the villages, but prices are more reasonable in the Dispensar Familiar in Panajachel.
+The town is especially busy on weekends when Guatemalans visit the region.

 San Pedro la Laguna